cyberkenn/stt/README.md

 Voice-to-text for macOS.
 Hold a key, speak, release — your words appear wherever your cursor is.

 Built for vibe coding and conversations with AI agents.
-Uses the Groq Whisper API for fast, accurate transcription.
+Supports cloud (Groq API) or local (MLX Whisper) transcription.

 ## Features